 General Responsibility Emergency power systems shall be inspected , tested and maintained in conformance with CSA C282, "Emergency Electrical Power Supply for Buildings".
-To ensure continued reliable operation, the emergency power supply equipment shall be operated and maintained in accordance with manufacturer's instructions. · At least two copies of the instruction manual shall be maintained.
-Monthly The emergency electrical power shall be completely tested monthly as follows: a) Simulate a failure of the normal power supply. b) Arrange so that: i) an engine generator set operates under at least 30% of the rated load for 60 minutes and; ii) all automatic transfer switches are operated under load. c) Include an inspection for correct function of all auxiliary equipment such as radiator shutter control, coolant pumps, fuel transfer pumps, oil coolers and engine room ventilation controls. d) Record all instrument readings associated with the prime mover and generator and verification that they are normal. e) Log and report as further prescribed in the manual of instruction for a particle and resistances. instruction for operation and maintenance.f) Check fuel supply for sufficient quantity.
-Annually Test the generator, control panel, and transfer switch in conformance with CSA C282, "Emergency Electrical Power Supply for Buildings".
-A copy of the annual inspection report shall be sent to the Fire Prevention and Life Safety Division within thirty (30) days of the inspection.
+To ensure continues reliable operation, the emergency power supply equipment shall be operated and maintained in accordance with manufacturer's instructions.
+Al least two copies of the instruction manual shall be maintained.
+Monthly The emergency electrical power shall be completely tested monthly as follows: a) Simulate a failure of the normal power supply. b) Arrange so that: i) An engine generator set operates under at least 30% of the rated load for 60 minutes and; ii) All automatic transfer switches are operated under load. c) Include an inspection for correct function of all auxiliary equipment such as radiator shutter control, coolant pumps, fuel transfer pumps, oil coolers and engine room ventilation controls d) Record all instrument readings associated with the prime mover and generator and verification that they are normal. e) Log and report as further prescribed in the manual of instruction for operation and maintenance. f) Check fuel supply for sufficient quantity.
+Annually Test the generator, control panel, and transfer switch in conformance with CSA C282, "Emergency Electrical Power

+Supply for Buildings".